 If you occasionally get a document stuck in print queue error, it is likely just due to an incompatibility with the actual data you sent to be printed.

 This is especially common when trying to print a whole webpage because it may have unusual fonts or styles that the printer is unable to convert into printed output – run the above fix to clear the print queue.

 Note: if you then try to print the same webpage again it will likely just get stuck again – because the printer still can’t convert it… Always look for a ‘print friendly’ or ‘click to print’ button on the webpage which will convert the page into a format more suitable for printing.

 However, if you regularly encounter this error then it is most likely an issue with your printer drivers (software) – the ideal solution is to download/update new drivers direct from your printer manufacturer’s website.

-If you have an old printer and there are no driver updates available, it may be the right time to upgrade to a new printer – a basic WiFi All-in-One printer only costs about $50 e.g. the Canon TS3120 – check current prices on Amazon.
+If you have an old printer and there are no driver updates available, it may be the right time to upgrade to a new printer – about $50 buys a basic WiFi printer with good reviews like the Canon TS3120 – check price on Amazon.